Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The Best Wired Mouse - Spring 2023 Mice Reviews
+The Best Wired Mouse - Fall 2024 Mice Reviews

 Best Wired Mouse

-We've tested over 285 mice, of which over 150 are wired.
+We've tested over 335 mice, of which 165 are wired.
 Below are our top picks.
-If you're looking for more comfort-oriented recommendations, check out our picks for the best ergonomic mice, or if you're looking for a wireless design, take a look at our choices for the best wireless mice and the best wireless mice for gaming.
+If you're looking for more comfort-oriented recommendations, check out our picks for the best ergonomic mice.
+Or, if you've stumbled into the wrong part of the internet and are looking for a wireless design instead, look at our choices for the best wireless mice and the best wireless mice for gaming.

 1. Best Wired Mouse

-The best wired mouse we've tested is the Razer Basilisk V3, a versatile pick that combines comfort, high-end gaming performance, and productivity features.
+The best wired mouse we've tested is the Logitech G502 X, a versatile pick that combines comfort, high-end gaming performance, and productivity features.
 It has an ergonomic right-handed shape, comfortable enough for long gaming sessions or full work days.
 It also has plenty of programmable buttons that you can change along with other settings using the customization software.
 The scroll wheel has a precise notched scrolling mode and a faster free-scrolling mode you can activate by flicking the wheel quickly.
-This free-scrolling mode is a helpful feature for quickly scanning websites or long documents and is a feature more commonly found on premium work mice.
+This free-scrolling mode is a helpful feature for quickly scanning websites or long documents and is more commonly found on premium work mice.

-It has exceptionally low click latency, and its sensor performs as well or better than most mice in this price range.
-Its left- and right-click buttons also use optical switches, which are typically more reliable and long-lasting than standard mechanical switches.
-With all these features, this mouse is fairly heavy compared to most gaming options, so it isn't ideal if you only play fast-paced titles like FPS games which require quick movements.
+It has exceptionally low click latency, and its sensor performs as well as or better than most mice in its price range.
+Its left- and right-click buttons also use extremely quiet optical switches, which are typically more reliable and long-lasting than standard mechanical switches.
+Unfortunately, all these features come at a cost; this mouse is fairly heavy compared to most gaming options, so it's not ideal if you only play fast-paced titles like FPS games, which require quick movements.

 See our review